vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 | **Brownfield** | 2-5 years | **Strangler Fig** - Gradually extract bounded contexts |
 | **Legacy** | 5+ years | **Anti-Corruption Layer** - Isolate before extracting |

-**Adaptive Granularity Strategy Rule:** Never start with microservices.
+**Adaptive Granularity Governance: The Khan Microservice Pattern Rule:** Never start with microservices.
 Start with a well-structured monolith and extract services as you learn the domain.

 ### 3.5.3 The Mathematical Foundation: The RVx Index